R-Alin-Gabriel/Travel-Website-Project_2/README.md

 # Responsive Travel Website

-#### I have built a one-page responsive Travel website with smoth scroll, swiper-slide and sticky header nav using:
+#### I have built a one-page responsive Travel website with smooth scroll, swiper-slide, and sticky header nav using:
 * HTML
 * CSS
 * JavaScript